 At HOPE Academy, students learn through inquiry and hands-on exploration.
 Students work in pairs and small groups to solve problems and practice new strategies.

-Project based learning is an important aspect of our academic program.
+Project-Based Learning is an important aspect of our academic program.
 Through project-based learning, students are able to apply both their studies of Biblical virtue and academics to real life situations.
-Students investigate four to six topics per year that challenge them to delve deeply into through research and analysis, thereby compelling them to become problem-solvers and inventors.

-HOPE provides a standards based report of student progress two times per year for all Elementary students.
-The report includes information regarding content mastery and academic development based on grade level goals.
-Formal letter grades are assigned during middle school and high school.
+HOPE provides a standards based report of student progress two times per year for all elementary students.
+This report includes information regarding content mastery and academic development based on grade level goals.
+Students are measured on the following scale: Emergent, Developing, and Proficient.